 Are E-Bikes Legal in WA?
 Here’s What You Need to Know

-🚦 Short Answer: Yes - but there are rules.
+Short Answer: Yes - but only if it meets legal specs.

-If you're riding an electric bike around Perth or anywhere in Western Australia, good news - they're legal.
+If you're riding an electric bike around Perth or anywhere in Western Australia, good news - e-bikes are legal if they follow WA’s road rules.

-But to stay on the right side of the law (and avoid any weird stares from boomers on footpaths), here’s what you should know before you ride.
+To stay on the right side of the law (and avoid any passive aggressive stares from boomers on footpaths), here’s what actually counts as a legal e-bike in WA.

 ✅ What Counts as an E-Bike in WA?